YixuanGao98/Image-Quality-Score-Distribution-Prediction-via-Alpha-Stable-Model/README.md

 STEP 2:
 Running extract_feature.m to extract quality features of images, and saving the features as feature.mat

-STEP 3:
-Runing SVMmain.m to train images and get the prediceted parameters of test images.

 If you have any questions, please contact me: gaoyixuan@sjtu.edu.cn